zeisler/active_mocker/README.md

 * Whatever associations are setup in one mock object will not be reflected in any other objects.
     * There's partial support for it to work more like ActiveRecord in v1.6 when `ActiveMocker::Mock.config.experimental = true` is set.
 When v1.7 comes out these features will be moved out of experimantal.

-* Validation are not present in mocks.
+* Validation/Callbacks are not present in mocks.
+A Work around is putting the method into a module with required ActiveSupport/ActiveModel dependencies and make sure the code is supported by the mock.
 * Sql queries, joins, etc will never be supported.

 ## Inspiration